ropensci/roweb3/content/blog/2021-04-27-commcall-pkg-community/index.md

 In principle, every open source package has an open invitation to contribute.
 The question is how this invisible rule can be turned into something more explicit (and less intimidating) so that users who want to contribute can do so easily and feel welcomed and at ease.
 This brings us to the topic of rOpenSci's last community call.

 Over the course of an hour, the three speakers emphasised various aspects of an R package that can be used to invite code contributions, and to manage expectations of both users and contributors, for example through a contributor guide, or through explicit instructions how to use issues on GitHub.
-Speakers also emphasised the importance of the "soft skills" of package maintainers, especially the importance of considering the effect of how package maintainers interact with contributors, such as fostering opportunities to learn, being kind when saying "no", and always acknolwedging contributions.
+Speakers also emphasised the importance of the "soft skills" of package maintainers, especially the importance of considering the effect of how package maintainers interact with contributors, such as fostering opportunities to learn, being kind when saying "no", and always acknowledging contributions.

 ### Speakers